Arrested for a DUI but feel that you passed your field sobriety tests (FST)?

 A second drill is called the Walk-and-Turn drill.
 This is also considered a “divided attention” drill.
 Divided attention means that an officer explains the instructions of the drill to you (usually really fast) and you are supposed to memorize the instructions perfectly AND perform the drill perfectly.
 The theory is if you are intoxicated you can’t listen, retain, and do the drill.

 So what do the cops tell you to do?
 Imagine this: You’ve just been pulled over and pulled out of your car.
-Cop lights are blaring overhead.
+Cop lights are blaring overhead, traffic is flowing by, people are looking at you.
 An officer is accusing you of a DUI and asking you to place your right foot in front of your left foot, heel to toe, arms at your sides and hold that position.
 And that’s not even the actual drill!
 (Of course, if you break that stance, it’s a cue you’re drunk.)

 Photo: Artondra Hall

-Then the officer will point to a painted line (or ask you to create an imaginary line), then put one foot in front of the other, walk heel-to-toe, do not step off the line, keep your arms at your sides, and count out loud from one to nine as you take each step.
+Then the officer will point to a painted line (or ask you to create an imaginary line), then put one foot in front of the other, walk heel-to-toe, do not step off the line, keep your arms at your sides, and count out loud from one to nine as you take each step, looking at your feet.
 After the ninth step, you’re supposed to pivot around your front foot, take short choppy steps, and then return to taking heel-to-toe steps back to the beginning with a total of nine return steps.

 The One Leg Stand